Archer DAO Governance Token Price Reaches $2.51 on Top Exchanges (ARCH)

-Archer DAO Governance Token (ARCH) traded flat against the US dollar during the 1-day period ending at 19:00 PM ET on June 5th.
-Over the last seven days, Archer DAO Governance Token has traded flat against the US dollar.
-One Archer DAO Governance Token coin can currently be bought for $2.51 or 0.00005559 BTC on major cryptocurrency exchanges.
-Archer DAO Governance Token has a market cap of $33.25 million and $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.
+Archer DAO Governance Token (ARCH) traded flat against the US dollar during the 1-day period ending at 0:00 AM ET on June 9th.
+Archer DAO Governance Token has a market cap of $33.25 million and approximately $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last 24 hours.
+One Archer DAO Governance Token coin can now be purchased for about $2.51 or 0.00005559 BTC on exchanges.
+During the last seven days, Archer DAO Governance Token has traded flat against the US dollar.

 Archer DAO Governance Token Coin Profile